aws/iot-atlas/content/designs/command/_index.md

 #### Do some commands in the solution run significantly longer than the norm?

-When some commands run longer than the norm, a simple `SUCCESS`  or `FAIL` command completion message will not suffice.
-Instead the solution should leverage at least three command states: `SUCCESS`, `FAIL`, and `RUNNING`. `RUNNING` should be returned by the device on an expected interval until the command's completion.
+When some commands run longer than the norm, a simple `SUCCESS`  or `FAILURE` command completion message will not suffice.
+Instead the solution should leverage at least three command states: `SUCCESS`, `FAILURE`, and `RUNNING`. `RUNNING` should be returned by the device on an expected interval until the command's completion.
 By using a `RUNNING` state reported on an expected interval, a solution can determine when a long-running command actually fails quietly.

 #### Does a specific type of command require human authorization?